Diego-Alvarado/nlp_for_pharma_manufacturing/ner/README.md

 * gensim 4.1
 * seqeval

-Examples of recognised entities in some paragraphs can be seen in the files examples.html
+Examples of recognised entities in some paragraphs can be seen in the file examples.html